koneeb/data_mining_ex2/code/data_mining_ex2.md

 chosen linear model was much higher than that of the chosen linear model, thus, the chosen linear model outperformed the knn model.
-It is possible that the data points could not be clustered together because all of the features are important in predicting the housing price.
+It is possible that the data points could not be clustered together because all features are important in predicting the housing price.
 This is plausibly why the knn model performed poorly and had difficulty creating distinguishable clusters.

-Although the perforance of the linear model is relatively better than that of the knn model, it is not great in absolute terms based on the adjusted R-squared which reflects that, approximately only 61% of the variation in the prices is described by the features in the model.
+Although the performance of the linear model is relatively better than that of the knn model, it is not great in absolute terms based on the adjusted R-squared which reflects that, approximately only 61% of the variation in the prices is described by the features in the model.